 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-The best projectors should provide you with an excellent big-screen viewing experience for everything from major sporting events to cosy movie nights.
+The best projectors should provide an excellent big-screen viewing experience for everything from major sporting events to cosy movie nights.

-While you can spend thousands on a cinema projector, in our tests we've focused on models costing less than £1,000.
-Two were good enough to receive our Best Buy recommendation.
+While you can spend thousands on a cinema projector, we've focused on models costing less than £1,300 - including 4K and budget options.
+Two home cinema projectors were good enough to receive our Best Buy recommendation.

-We've also named the best portable mini projector after testing models from top brands including Nebula, Samsung and Kodak.
+We've also named a Best Buy portable projector after testing models from top brands including Anker Nebula, Samsung and Kodak.

-While many have a similar setup process involving signing into your Google account, we found significant differences in both picture and sound quality.
+Although many home projectors have a similar setup process, we found significant differences in picture and sound quality.

 How our tests find you the best